 So there’s no “magic water” that will keep us young forever.
 But scripture tells us that Jesus offers us living water.
 “But those who drink the water I give will never be thirsty again.
 It becomes a fresh, bubbling spring within them, giving them eternal life.”
 John 4:14

 Jesus gives us living water!!
 “For God so loved the world that he gave his only son, that whoever believes in him will have life everlasting.”
 John 3:16

-If you could choose between living life forever here in this imperfect world, no end in sight…. or living our truly brief life here with hope and strength for each day, and with the promise of eternity in heaven where there is no sorrow, no pain, no more death, no more troubles….??
-Good news!
+If you could choose between living life forever here in this imperfect world, no end in sight…. or living our truly brief life here with hope and strength for each day, and with the promise of eternity in heaven where there is no sorrow, no pain, no more death, no more troubles???
+Good news!!
 You CAN choose!
+Choose to accept the gift of life everlasting that Jesus offers!
 I don’t know about you, but to me that seems like a seriously easy decision to make.
 My dad made that decision.
 He’s waiting for me.
-Along with so many others there with him.
+Along with so many others there in heaven.